walyssontabosa/myresumeproject/README.md

 Additionally, I implemented a visitor counter using AWS Lambda functions, written in Python.
 The entire infrastructure, including the visitor counter, was automated and deployed using Terraform.

-Below you can see my project architeture:
+Below is my project architecture overview:

 ![architecture](./assets/images/architecture.png)